foreversd/forever-monitor/README.md

     // (env, cwd, etc) to pass along
     //
-    'command': 'perl',         // Binary to run (default: 'node') 'options': ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path',// Directory that the source script is in
+    'command': 'perl',         // Binary to run (default: 'node') 'args':    ['foo','bar'],  // Additional arguments to pass to the script, 'sourceDir': 'script/path',// Directory that the source script is in

     //